hemanta212/Nepali-news-portal-kbd/README.md

 - [ ] Rewrite manage.py and database management

 ## Installation
- (make it work on your computer)

-first properly install python 3.6 or above in your system.
+* First properly install python 3.6 or above in your system.

-step1: clone/download this repository and navigate to this repo through cmd
+* clone/download this repository and navigate to this repo through cmd

-Step2:
-make a virtualenv:
+* make a virtualenv:

     python -m venv <name>